The First Cut Is the Deepest

-"The First Cut Is the Deepest" is a 1967 song written by British singer-songwriter Cat Stevens, originally released by P. P. Arnold in May 1967.
-Stevens's own version originally appeared on his album New Masters in December 1967.
+"The First Cut Is the Deepest" is a 1967 song written by British singer-songwriter Cat Stevens, originally released by P. P. Arnold for her album The First Lady of Immediate in April 1967.
+Stevens' own version originally appeared on his album New Masters in December 1967.

-The song has been widely recorded and has become a hit single for seven different artists: P. P. Arnold (1967), Keith Hampshire (1973), Rod Stewart (1977), Dawn Penn (1994), Papa Dee (1995) and Sheryl Crow (2003).
+The song has been widely recorded and has become a hit single for six different artists: Arnold, Stevens, Keith Hampshire (1973), Rod Stewart (1977), Papa Dee (1995), and Sheryl Crow (2003).

 Background

-The lyrics describe a person wondering if and how it is possible to love again after their first love was lost.
+The lyrics of "The First Cut is the Deepest" describe a person wondering if and how it is possible to love again after their first love was lost.
 "The first cut" of the title refers to one's first love disappointment.